Sustainable Outdoor Lighting

 Brightness Light level is only as high as needed for the task Too much light hurts visual comfort and creates sky glow Lower lamp output, reduce fixture count, or increase spacing discipline

-Color Temperature Warm outdoor light, usually 3000K or lower Warmer light reduces blue-rich output and is friendlier for night environments Use warmer LED products and compare them with your site goals
+Color Temp Warm outdoor light, usually 3000K or lower Warmer light reduces blue-rich output and is friendlier for night environments Use warmer LED products and compare them with your site goals

 Controls Timer, dimming schedule, occupancy logic, or part-night shutoff Compliance depends on using light only when it is needed Add timer settings, motion control, or dimmed overnight scenes